fetchai/agents-aea/docs/thermometer.md

 ### Ethereum ledger payment

 A demo to run the same scenario but with a true ledger transaction on the Ethereum Ropsten testnet.
-This demo assumes the temperature client trusts our agent to send the temperature data upon successful payment.
+This demo assumes the temperature client trusts our AEA to send the temperature data upon successful payment.

 Create the private key for the thermometer client AEA.